hudson155/kairo/kairo-config/README.md

 ### Source support

-Config files won't typically contain _all_ the config data.
+Config files won't typically contain _all_ the config data, because some has to come from the environment or from sensitive sources.
 When deserializing the `String` and `ProtectedString` types, a few different sources can be used.